Stiffstream/restinio/README.md

 Currently it is in beta state and represents our solution for the problem of being able to handle request asynchronously with additional features.

+RESTinio is distributed on dual-license mode.
-*RESTinio* is a free software and is distributed under GNU Affero GPL v.3 license.
+There is a GNU Affero GPL v.3 license for usage of RESTinio in OpenSource software.
+There is also a commercial license for usage of RESTinio in proprietary projects (contact "info at stiffstream dot com" for more information).

 ## Why creating yet another library of that kind?